 Writing at St James

 At St James CE Primary school we strive to build bright futures, enabling all children and adults to reach their full potential academically.
-Across school, we are aiming to further improve and develop writing, especially for boys.
-In order to do this we implement nationwide project called ‘Talk for Writing’, which has a proven record of accelerating children’s learning.
+Across school, we aim to further improve and develop writing through a sequenced, ambitious curriculum, especially for boys.
+In order to do this, we implement nationwide project called ‘Talk for Writing’, which has a proven record of accelerating children’s learning.
 It is developed by the author Pie Corbett and is a fun, creative yet also rigorous approach to develop confident writers.
-We have developed a whole school writing overview, so our young writers are exposed to many genres of writing and they gain confidence because they are building on prior knowledge.
+We have developed a whole school progressive writing overview, so our young writers are exposed to many genres of writing and they gain confidence because they are building on prior knowledge.

 “If you can’t talk it, you can’t write it!”
 Pie Corbett.